 - Drink alcohol in moderation; limit to one or (maximum) two drinks a day

 - Limit combination hormone therapy used to treat symptoms of menopause.
 Consult your physician about the benefits and risks of hormone therapy

-- Cancer screenings can help detect any Breast Cancer, at its earliest stages
+- Cancer screenings can help detect any Breast Cancer in its early stages

-- Learn to do ‘breast self-exams’, in order to help identify any unusual lumps, signs in your breasts
+- Learn to do ‘breast self-exams’ in order to help identify any unusual lumps or signs in your breasts

-In women with a high risk of developing Breast Cancer, other options may be suggested by their physicians.
-These could include:
+In women with a high risk for developing Breast Cancer, other options may be suggested by their physicians.
+These may include: